 The completion of the distribution is subject to a number of conditions.
 Alkermes can waive any of the conditions to the distribution in its sole discretion.
-For example, if Alkermes waived the condition that Mural's ordinary shares be approved for listing on the Nasdaq Global Market, and Mural's ordinary shares were not eligible for listing on the Nasdaq Capital Market, or another exchange, Mural's ordinary shares would not be listed on an exchange and would be less liquid.
-Further, if Alkermes waived the condition that it receive a private letter ruling from the IRS and an opinion from Goodwin Procter LLP together confirming that the separation and distribution, in relevant part and together with certain related transactions, subject to certain caveats, are tax-free for U.S. federal income tax purposes under Sections 355 and 368(a)(1)(D) of the Code, except for cash received in lieu of fractional ordinary shares, certain U.S. subsidiaries of Alkermes may recognize taxable gain and Alkermes shareholders who receive our ordinary shares in the distribution may be subject to tax as if they had received a taxable distribution equal to the fair market value of such shares.
+For example, if Alkermes waived the condition that Mural's ordinary shares be approved for listing on the Nasdaq Global Market ("Nasdaq"), and Mural's ordinary shares were not eligible for listing on the Nasdaq Capital Market, or another exchange, Mural's ordinary shares would not be listed on an exchange and would be less liquid.
+Further, if Alkermes waived the condition that it receive a private letter ruling from the Internal Revenue Service ("IRS") and an opinion from Goodwin Procter LLP together confirming that the separation and distribution, in relevant part and together with certain related transactions, subject to certain caveats, are tax-free for U.S. federal income tax purposes under Sections 355 and 368(a)(1) (D) of the Internal Revenue Code of 1986, as amended ("Code"), except for cash received in lieu of fractional ordinary shares, or that such ruling and such opinion continue to be valid, certain U.S. subsidiaries of Alkermes may recognize taxable gain and Alkermes shareholders who receive our ordinary shares in the distribution may be subject to tax as if they had received a taxable distribution equal to the fair market value of such shares.
 Waivers of other conditions by Alkermes also could have material adverse consequences.
 For more information, see "The Separation and Distribution-Conditions to the Distribution."

-The separation may result in disruptions to, and harm our relationships with, our strategic business partners,
+The separation may result in disruptions to, and harm our relationships with, our strategic business partners.